 Yikes!
 That means that before you start interviewing, you need to ensure you’re being upfront about your church’s culture and current condition, and give a realistic picture of the pastor’s role and responsibilities.
 This starts with an accurate job description.

-In smaller churches, the pastor may be more hands-on when it comes to administration and leading staff and volunteers.
-The pastor may be the one primarily responsible for pastoral care duties such as weddings, funerals, hospital visits, and counseling.
+In smaller churches, the lead pastor may be more hands-on when it comes to administration and leading staff and volunteers.
+The lead pastor may be the one primarily responsible for pastoral care duties such as weddings, funerals, hospital visits, and counseling.

 Here are some of the general responsibility categories to think about as you begin formulating questions.